(Updated on November 2018)

 If you’re lacking inspiration for your podcast cover art, a great way to get your creative juices flowing is by looking at what your competitors and peers are up to.

 For example, if your podcast is centered around learning, why not try selecting the Apple Podcasts category for ‘Education’ see what’s already listed?
 Or click the ‘What’s Hot’ section for ‘Education’ and have a think about why those particular podcasts stand out from the crowd.

-Your show’s artwork is the first touchpoint your listeners will have with your show.
-That’s why it’s SO vital that you immediately communicate what your podcast’s about, the topic, theme or ethos of your show – using imagery, visuals and colours.
+Your podcast’s artwork is the first touchpoint your listeners will have with your podcast.
+That’s why it’s SO vital that you immediately communicate what your podcast’s about, the topic, theme or ethos of your podcast – using imagery, visuals and colors.

-Your podcast artwork has to visually evoke the content of your show to your listeners.
-With this in mind, think about the answer to this question and it might help inspire you: What is my show really about?
+Your podcast artwork has to visually evoke the content of your podcast to your listeners.
+With this in mind, think about the answer to this question and it might help inspire you: What is my podcast really about?